skiffin-git/AI-Drowsiness-Detection/README.md

 4. Make sure that path is correct:
 /MyDrive/Colab Notebooks/Drowsiness_Detection/
 5. Before running the project, should run next command in linux based console:
- FOR FRESH BUILD:
- install dlib (will take 10 or more minutes)
+* install dlib (will take 10 or more minutes)
- !apt update
+* !apt update
- !apt install -y cmake
+* !apt install -y cmake
- !pip install dlib
+* !pip install dlib
 6. Make sure that you have connected to computer or use laptop camera
 7. Camera should not be used by other devices
 8. In runtime use Run  all